-If the applicant is unable to resolve the complaint informally with the relevant member of the Admissions team, they should submit a complaint form available on the College’s website and from the Admissions Office.
+If the applicant is unable to resolve the complaint informally with the relevant member of the Admissions team, they should submit a complaint form by clicking here.

 A Senior Admissions Officer will acknowledge in writing receipt of the complaint.
 The Senior Admissions Officer will then investigate the complaint and submit a written response to the complainant within 10 working days from acknowledgement of receipt of the complaint.

 If the applicant is still dissatisfied with the outcome of the Senior Admissions Officer’s investigation, the applicant may further write to the Admissions Manager.
 The Principal will be made aware of complaints escalated to this level.

-The Admissions Director’s decision upon investigation of the complaint will be considered final.
+The Admissions Managers’ decision upon the investigation of the complaint will be considered final.